Teachers, lecturers join postal workers in UK strike action

 Associated Press

-LONDON (AP) — Most schools in Scotland were closed Thursday as thousands of teachers walked off the job, joining scores of postal workers and university lecturers across the U.K. in industrial action to demand better pay and working conditions to cope with the country’s cost-of-living crisis.
+LONDON (AP) — Most schools in Scotland were closed Thursday as thousands of teachers walked off the job, joining scores of postal workers and university lecturers in industrial action to demand better pay and working conditions to cope with the country’s cost-of-living crisis.

 The teachers’ strike in Scotland, which shuttered every school on the Scottish mainland, was the first such one in the region in 40 years.
 Union members want a 10% pay rise, but Scottish authorities say they couldn’t afford that.